Benny-API/benny-react-native-sdk/README.md

 />
 ```

-#### EBT Transfer Balance Flow
+### Balance Flow

-##### Integration

-The Ebt Transfer Balance Flow is contained in a fullscreen component, `EbtTransferBalanceFlow`, that is initialized with an organization ID and transfer token.
+The `EbtTransferBalanceFlow` is initialized with an organization ID and the transfer token obtained earlier.

 Callbacks (i.e., `onExit` and `onResult`) are responsible for communicating to your app when the user wants to
 exit the flow and when a result is obtained.
-A successful result returns a balance.
-A failed link result returns an error message.
+A successful result returns the customer's cents-denominated EBT cash balance, while a failed link result returns an error message.

 ```typescript jsx
 <EbtTransferBalanceFlow